timyers/r-learning-resources-for-genomics/README.md

 ### Reproducibility
 - [orderly](https://www.vaccineimpact.org/orderly/articles/orderly.html) - `orderly` is a package designed to help make analysis more reproducible.
 Its principal aim is to automate a series of basic steps in the process of writing analyses.
+- [Draw me a project](https://masalmon.eu/2021/06/30/r-projects/) - A great blog post by Maëlle Salmon about reproducibility.

 ### R Markdown